GratadeJF/GratadeJF/README.md

 ### About me 👁️

-- Jean-François, 28 years old, I live in Orléans
+- Jean-François, 28 years old, I live in Orléans (France)
 - I am passionnate about cars in general : one of my dream is to have the biggest collection ever !
 - I am learning how to play the piano